Hodge-Gromov-Witten theory: Smooth hypersurfaces in weighted projective spaces

 \subsection{Regularizable stacks}

-As a by-product of Section \ref{sec1}, we extend genus-$0$ Gromov--Witten theory to a particular set of singular DM stacks that we call regularizable and we prove invariance under regular deformations.
+As a by-product of Section~\ref{sec1}, we extend genus zero Gromov--Witten theory to a particular set of singular DM stacks that we call regularizable, and we prove invariance under regular deformations.

-\begin{dfn} A DM stack $X$ is called regularizable if there is an embedding $X \hookrightarrow \cX$ as a fiber in a regular $\aA^m$-family $\cX$ for some integer $m$.
-Genus-zero Gromov--Witten theory of $X$ is then defined using regularized virtual cycle.
+\begin{dfn} A DM stack $X$ is called regularizable if there is an embedding $X \hookrightarrow \cX$ as a fiber in a family $\cX$ over $\aA^m$, for some integer $m$, whose total space is regular.
+The genus zero Gromov--Witten theory of $X$ is then defined using a regularized virtual cycle.
 A substack $X \subset \cP$ of a smooth DM stack $\cP$ is called regularizable inside $\cP$ if we can choose the family $\cX$ above as a subfamily of the trivial family $\cP \times \aA^m$. \end{dfn}

 \begin{exa*} Smooth DM stacks are regularizable via a trivial family.
-The hypersurface $X_0$ from Remark \ref{afterloc} is singular but it is regularizable inside $\PP(\underline{w})$.
+The hypersurface $X_0$ from Remark~\ref{afterloc} is singular, but it is regularizable inside $\PP(\underline{w})$.
 Every hypersurface in a projective space is regularizable inside the projective space.
 The quartic orbifold curve

 is not regularizable inside $\PP(1,1,2)$. \end{exa*}

 In the following proposition, we illustrate the fundamental role of hypersurfaces defined by a Thom--Sebastiani sum of chain polynomials.